luiscoco/GraphQL_dotNet8_sample1/README.md

 # My first sample with .NET8 GraphQL API

+See also this example: https://medium.com/@jaydeepvpatil225/graphql-introduction-and-product-application-using-net-core-bd37faf3c585

+See also this demo: https://github.com/Jaydeep-007/graphql_demo

 For more info about GraphQL see (youtube video):

 GraphQL is a query language for APIs and a runtime for executing those queries by using a type system you define for your data